sora-xor/sora-docs/src/demeter-staking.md

 ---
-title: "Staking on Polkaswap | Sora Docs"
+title: "Staking on Polkaswap | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about staking on Polkaswap, the decentralized exchange of the Sora Network.
+      content: "Learn about staking on Polkaswap, the decentralized exchange of the SORA Network.
 Discover how staking works, the benefits of staking your assets, and the step-by-step process to participate in staking and earn rewards on Polkaswap."
   - - meta
     - name: keywords
-      content: "staking, Polkaswap, Sora Network, decentralized exchange, staking benefits, earn rewards"
+      content: "staking, Polkaswap, SORA Network, decentralized exchange, staking benefits, earn rewards"
 ---

 # Staking